 When decorating, you might find it easiest to stick to a colour scheme.
 Colour combos could include red and green, gold and silver, red and gold, blue and silver, black and white, green, gold and silver, red and white or multi-coloured (pink, blue, green).

-So many gorgeous ideas- don't think mine will be looking quite so 'designer' but there are some great ideas you could adapt for your own tree and and house decorating.
+So many gorgeous ideas that you could adapt for your own tree and and house decorating.

 Next week will be the final in this 'Getting Ready for Christmas' series.
-Hope you're getting motivated!
+Hope you're feeling motivated!